-Ofcom has today announced the award of four new community radio licences in London.
+Ofcom has today announced the award of four new community radio licences in England, Scotland and Wales.

-Community radio services are provided on a not-for-profit basis, focusing on the delivery of specific social benefits to a particular geographical community or a community of interest.
+Community radio services are provided on a not-for-profit basis, and are aimed at meeting the needs of a particular area or community.

 The four new community radio licences have been awarded to:

 Alfred, Shaftesbury.
 Alfred will be run by volunteers and is aimed at older listeners.
 It will provide a service for the community of Shaftesbury and the surrounding rural area.